Three Rescued From Not-Quite-Frozen Alaska Lake

 Key Takeaways:

-• A pilot and two young girls were rescued after their Piper PA-12 Super Cruiser plane crashed through the ice on Tustumena Lake in Alaska, forcing them to spend a chilly night on the wing.
+• A pilot and two young girls were rescued after their Piper PA-12 Super Cruiser went through the ice on Tustumena Lake on the Kenai Peninsula.

 See a mistake?
 Contact us.